publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1821.md

     (v) __Preference for sales for homeless families__

-        Subject to subsection (u) of this section, in selling any real property (other than eligible residential property and eligible condominium property, as such terms are defined in [section 1831q(p) of this title][/us/usc/t12/s1831q/p]) to which the Corporation acquires title, the Corporation shall give preference among offers to purchase the property that will result in the same net present value proceeds, to any offer that would provide for the property to be used, during the remaining useful life of the property, to provide housing or shelter for homeless persons (as such term is defined in [section 11302 of title 42][/us/usc/t42/s11302]) or homeless families.
+        Subject to subsection (u), in selling any real property (other than eligible residential property and eligible condominium property, as such terms are defined in [section 1831q(p) of this title][/us/usc/t12/s1831q/p]) to which the Corporation acquires title, the Corporation shall give preference among offers to purchase the property that will result in the same net present value proceeds, to any offer that would provide for the property to be used, during the remaining useful life of the property, to provide housing or shelter for homeless persons (as such term is defined in [section 11302 of title 42][/us/usc/t42/s11302]) or homeless families.

     (w) __Preferences for sales of certain commercial real properties__